Manitoba Youth Job Centres: Making summer employment connections in your community

 Successful applicants must:

-• be available to start employment the second week of May and continue in the full-time position until the end of August
+• be available to start employment the first week of May and continue in the full-time position until the end of August 2024

-• attend a paid 3-day training session in Winnipeg (accommodations, meals and mileage/travel expenses are also paid) prior to beginning work at community MYJC offices
+• attend a paid 3-day training session in Winnipeg (accommodations, meals and mileage/travel expenses are paid) prior to beginning work at the community MYJC offices

 How to apply

-All applications for summer employment as an MYJC Youth Engagement Leader must be submitted before March 31, 2023.
+All applications for summer employment as a MYJC Youth Engagement Leader must be submitted before April 5, 2024.

-Applicants must register with STEP services and must submit:
+Applicants must register with STEP services and submit:

 1. a resume